exasol/project-keeper/doc/design.md

 Until version 2.0.0 we used a different approach:

-We had only one pom file that was ment to be edited by the users.
+We had only one pom file that was meant to be edited by the users.
 PK checked some constrains and could also fix them.
 For example check if a certain plugin is defined.

 This approach failed because a pom file can express the same thing often in multiple ways.
 For example a plugin's config can be in `configuration/` or in `executions/execution/configuration`.
 Since we only validated the XML, reflecting this flexibility got too complex.